hwahyeon/class-reactjs-beginner/README.md

 # React Fundamentals

-This course consists of both **old and new styles of React**.
+This course consists of both **old style(Class-based) and new style(Functional) of React**.
 I learned the new style course first, so I'll document it first.

 Traces of studying basic theories can be found in these folders
 * react-for-beginners